Disclosure: This post contains some affiliate links for your convenience.

 A few weeks ago I mentioned that I would be painting a side table for my mom.
 Now that I’ve had a small break between film shoots, it’s finally done!

-GF dried as fast as MMS (about 30-60 minutes between coats), the furniture still didn’t require prep work, takes the standard 2 coats for full coverage, and was just as great with hiding paintbrush strokes.
+Other benefits: GF dried as fast as MMS (about 30-60 minutes between coats) and it takes the standard 2 coats for full coverage, and was just as great with hiding paintbrush strokes.

 Overall I think having MMS and GF as choices is the best of both worlds and I’ll likely be continuing to use each of them.